janko/flickrie/README.md

 ## About

-This gem is a nice wrapper for the Flickr API with an intuitive interface.
+This gem is a nice wrapper for the Flickr API with an object-oriented interface.

-The reason why I did this gem is because the other ones either weren't well maintained, or they were too literal in the sense that the responses from the API calls weren't processed almost at all.
-It doesn't seem too bad at first, but it would be great that, for example, if you're reading a time attribute, such as `last_update`, you actually **get** the instance of `Time`, and not a string representing that time (often in a timestamp (integer) format).
+The reason why I did this gem is because the existing ones either weren't well maintained, or they weren't object oriented and provided a literal wrapper over the API.
+That didn't statisfy me, because Flickr API sometimes gives you the same information in different ways.
+And I want to normalize that.
+Also, JSON responses can return "time" attributes only in the string format.
+And I thought it would be nice that, if you're accessing the `updated_at` attribute for example, you actually **get** an instance of `Time`, instead of a string, or even integer.
+These are just some of the reason I decided to make this gem.
-That's what wrappers should be for.

-The method names here aren't called the same as Flickr's API methods, but they follow a pattern which shouldn't be too difficult to learn.
-Take a look at the "Covered API methods" section of this readme.
+The method names here aren't called the same as Flickr's API methods (and they can't be), but they follow a pattern which shouldn't be too difficult to predict.
+Take a look at the ["Currently covered API methods"](https://github.com/janko-m/flickrie#currently-covered-api-methods) section of this readme.

 Also, some attribute names that you get from the response are changed.
 So, for example, the `last_update` attribute is called `updated_at`, and the `candownload` attribute is called `can_download?`.
-After all, this is a **ruby** wrapper, so it should be written in Ruby/Rails fashion :)

-There are 2 things that are different from the Flickr's API documentation:
-- "photoset" is here just "set".
-This is because the word "photoset" is actually incorrect, since sets can also hold videos.
-- "person" is here refered to as "user".
+Because this is a **ruby** wrapper, I wanted to write it in Ruby/Rails fashion.
+At first you might not approve of this, because then you might not know what the methods name are if you know the name of the key in the response hash.
+But, on the other hand, Flickr often gives you the same information in different formats, so this also acts as a normalizer.
+The downsize of this approach is that it may not be up to date when the Flickr API changes, but that's why I have **you** to open a new issue when you notice something isn't working :)

 The gem works on Ruby versions `1.9.2` and `1.9.3`.